ohnosequences/mg7/docs/paper/paper.md

 ## Taxonomy and Bio4j

-The hierarchic structure of the taxonomy of the living organisms is a tree, and, hence, is also a graph in which each node, with the exception of the root node, has a unique parent node.
-It led us to model the taxonomy tree as a graph using the graph database paradigm.
-Previously we developed Bio4j **[Pareja-Tobes-2015]**, a platform for the integration of semantically rich biological data using typed graph models.
-It integrates most publicly available data linked with sequences into a set of interdependent graphs to be used for bioinformatics analysis and especially for biological data.
+The hierarchic structure of the taxonomy of the living organisms is a tree, and, hence, is also a graph in which every node but the root has a unique parent node.
+It led us to model the taxonomy tree as a graph.
+For that, Bio4j [@pareja2015bio4j], a platform for the integration of semantically rich biological data using typed graph models, provides a perfect match.
+It integrates most publicly available data linked with sequences into a set of interdependent graphs to be used for bioinformatics analysis.

 ## Future-proof